Academic Staff Members:

 Thomas Rowson

 Thomas is a History PhD candidate conducting research into the environmental impacts created in the lifecycle of the Apollo/Saturn vehicle which took men to the moon in the 1960s and 1970s.
-Through this, he is exploring the approaches and attitudes of NASA and their senior staff towards the enviornment, to see if and where it was considered, and whether this is symbolic of the wider environmental approaches of America at this time.
+Through this, he is exploring the approaches and attitudes of NASA and their senior staff towards the environment, to see if and where it was considered, and whether this is symbolic of the wider environmental approaches of America at this time.
 The work includes consequences of design decisions, the commodity chains involved in constructing the craft, and the Apollo missions themselves.
 Thomas also reads more broadly around topics of 20th century history, teaches on modules such as Decolonise the Future!, and is an experienced broadcaster.

 Academic Staff Members